benvanik/WebGL-Inspector/readme.md

 * You cannot inspect pages on file:// in WebKit (possible with security settings?)
 * When using the embed sometimes loading will fail - just reload until it works (needs a better loader)
 * Crazy page CSS will mess with the UI (need more overrides/reset?)
-* Fonts are a bit weird on OS X
-* Offscreen rendering not supported (framebuffers with renderbuffers attached that are not backed by textures)
+* Offscreen rendering not supported across frames (framebuffers with renderbuffers attached that are not backed by textures)
 * RGBA values in the pixel inspector/pixel history will not be displayed if cross-origin textures are drawn - a limitation of WebGL
+* Multiple WebGL contexts will cause multiple inspectors - they will overlap - resize to find others!

 Supported Content
 ---------------------